ypriverol/github-paper/document/manuscript.md

 research.
 Therefore, you should try to learn as much as possible from your peers and keep up-to-date with all the developments of relevant projects.
-GitHub enables this functionality by _following_ other GitHub users (also mentioned in Rule 1) or _watching_ the activity of projects, which is a common feature in many social media platforms.
+GitHub enables this functionality by _following_ other GitHub users (see also Rule 2) or _watching_ the activity of projects, which is a common feature in many social media platforms.
 Take advantage of it as much as possible!